 Information for Nonresidents

-NRA Hiring Procedures at MU
+NRA Hiring Procedures at UM

 When a department decides to hire an NRA, all routine "new hire" paperwork should be completed with no delay.
-The W-4 must be completed with name, address, SSN and a signature and date.
+The W-4 must be completed with name, address, SSN, and a signature and date.
 (The figures on the W-4 are irrelevant to the "new hire" process for an NRA.)
 There is no requirement to have an SSN at the time of hire for a newly-arrived NRA.

 Filing Tax Returns

-If a nonresident alien was employed at another U.S. location during the tax year, it is important to make sure that the other employer has a current address so that the Form W-2 from that employer is received.
+If a nonresident alien was employed at another U.S. location during the tax year, it is important to make sure that the other employer has a current address so that the W-2 from that employer is received.

 Form 1042-S: All nonresident aliens who have scholarships that are greater than the amount of their fees or have tax treaty exempt wages will receive a 1042-S from UM.
 Prizes and awards are also reported on a 1042-S. (Persons who have only a fee waiver or a scholarship less than their semester fee charges will not be issued a 1042-S.) The NRA will receive this form before March 15.
 Therefore, persons with the above types of income may not file a tax return until after they have received their 1042-S. For many nonresidents at UM, the 1042-S will be accessible through your account with FNIS.

 The United States currently has tax treaties with more than 60 countries.
 These treaties are designed to decrease the likelihood that nonresidents will be taxed on the same income in both the U.S. and the country of tax residency.
 Treaty benefits will not be honored unless appropriate treaty forms are completed and on file at UM.